Shire of Johnstone: History

-The Hinchinbrook Division was created on 11 November 1879 as one of 74 divisions around Queensland under the Divisional Boards Act 1879.
-On 28 October 1881, the Johnstone Division split away from it.
+The Hinchinbrook Division was established on 11 November 1879 as one of 74 divisions throughout Queensland under the Divisional Boards Act 1879.
+The Johnstone Division separated from it on 28 October 1881.

-With the passage of the Local Authorities Act 1902, Johnstone Division became the Shire of Johnstone on 31 March 1903.
+The Johnstone Division then became the Shire of Johnstone on 31 March 1903, following the enactment of the Local Authorities Act 1902.

-On 22 November 1910 part of Johnstone Shire became Shire of Eacham.
+Later, on 22 November 1910 a section of the Johnstone Shire was amalgamated with part of Cairns Shire (1903-1995)] and part of Tinaroo Shire to create the Shire of Eacham.

-In December 1932, the Johnstone Shire Hall was destroyed by fire.
-Despite the desire to build a replacement quickly, it was not until 1938 that the new building was completed.
-The 1938 Johnstone Shire Hall is now listed on the Queensland Heritage Register.
+In December 1932, a fire destroyed the Johnstone Shire Hall.
+Although there was a push to rebuild promptly, it was not until 1938 that the new building was completed.
+The 1938 Johnstone Shire Hall is currently included on the Queensland Heritage Register.

-The election of councillors in May 1943 created a sensation with every elected councillor being a candidate of the Ratepayers Party, ousting 7 Labor Party councillors.
+With every elected councillor being a candidate of the Ratepayers Party, the election of councillors in May 1943 created a sensation, ousting 7 Labor Party councillors.

-In February 2007, the Johnstone Shire Council was sacked by the Queensland Local Government Minister, Andrew Fraser, claiming the shire council had become ineffective due to internal conflict, inappropriate behaviour and financial problems.

-On 8 February 2007 the Johnstone Shire Council was sacked by the Queensland Government's Local Government Minister, Andrew Fraser claiming the shire council had become ineffective due to internal conflict, inappropriate behaviour and financial problems, despite an issued show cause presented on 2 August 2006.
+The Johnstone Shire Council was dismissed on 8 February 2007 by the Queensland Government's Local Minister, Andrew Fraser claiming the shire council had become ineffective due to internal conflict, inappropriate behaviour and financial problems, despite an issued show cause presented on 2 August 2006.

-Among the perceived gross misconduct were the following incidences:
+Among the perceived gross misconduct were the following incidents: